xwmx/nb/README.md

 - Notes are taken liberally on index cards.
 - Each note is numbered for easy reference.
-- Index cards organized into boxes.
+- Index cards are organized into boxes.
 - Index cards can reference other index cards.
 - Cards can include tags and other metadata.